 MC Squares comes with a corresponding app that will take a photo of the final board then dissect individual boards.
 The boards are extremely versatile, customizable, and a great way to get your class participating!
 The costs for one square is $40 dollars.

-Example project: Have each student solve a problem their own way, and display different solutions on the white board.
+Example project: Have each student solve a problem their own way, and display all the different solutions on the white board to help them work through their methods!

 The recent trend to teach coding skills has fueled many great inventions, for example, the upcoming release of Jewelbots— a programmable friendship bracelet targeted at teens and preteens.
 A long time predecessor of newer coding devices, is the Raspberry Pi.
 Raspberry Pi, a tiny computer built on a single circuit board, with a microprocessor, memory, input/output (I/O), is still a great way to introduce coding and basic engineering skills to students